Robert Nozick: Later reflections on libertarianism

-Nozick pronounced some misgivings about libertarianism – specifically his own work Anarchy, State and Utopia – in his later publications.
+Nozick pronounced some misgivings about libertarianism – specifically his own work Anarchy, State, and Utopia – in his later publications.
 Some later editions of The Examined Life advertise this fact explicitly in the blurb, saying Nozick "refutes his earlier claims of libertarianism" in one of the book's essays, "The Zigzag of Politics".
 In the introduction of The Examined Life, Nozick says his earlier works on political philosophy "now [seem] seriously inadequate", and later repeats this claim in the first chapter of The Nature of Rationality.

-In these works, Nozick also praised political ideals which ran contrary to the arguments canvassed in Anarchy, State and Utopia.
+In these works, Nozick also praised political ideals that ran contrary to the arguments canvassed in Anarchy, State and Utopia.
 In The Examined Life, Nozick proposes wealth redistribution via an inheritance tax and upholds the value of liberal democracy.
-In The Nature of Rationality, Nozick calls truth a primary good, explicitly appropriating Rawls' A Theory of Justice.
+In The Nature of Rationality, Nozick calls truth a primary good, explicitly appropriating Rawls's A Theory of Justice.
 In the same work, however, Nozick implies that minimum wage laws are unjust, and later denigrates Marxism before vindicating capitalism, making reference to Adam Smith's The Wealth of Nations.

 Nozick also broke away from libertarian principles in his own personal life, invoking rent control laws against Erich Segal – who was at one point Nozick's landlord – and winning over $30,000 in a settlement.
-Nozick later claimed to regret doing this, saying he was moved by "intense irritation" with Segal and his legal representatives at the time, and was quoted in an interview saying "sometimes you have to do what you have to do".
+Nozick later claimed to regret doing this, saying he was moved by "intense irritation" with Segal and his legal representatives at the time, and was quoted in an interview as saying "sometimes you have to do what you have to do".

 Some of Nozick's later works seem to endorse libertarian principles.
 In Invariances, Nozick advances the "four layers of ethics", which at its core maintains an explicitly libertarian underpinning.
 In Socratic Puzzles, Nozick republished some of his old essays with a libertarian grounding, such as "Coercion" and "On The Randian Argument", alongside new essays such as "On Austrian Methodology" and "Why Do Intellectuals Oppose Capitalism?".
 However, Nozick does allude to some continued reservations about libertarianism in its introduction, saying that "it is disconcerting to be known primarily for an early work".

 Scholars and journalists have since debated what Nozick's true political position was before the end of his life.
 Writing for Slate, Stephen Metcalf notes one of Nozick's core claims in The Examined Life, that actions done through government serve as markers of "our human solidarity".
 Metcalf then postulates that Nozick felt this was threatened by neoliberal politics.
 Libertarian journalist Julian Sanchez, who interviewed Nozick shortly before his death, claims that Nozick "always thought of himself as a libertarian in a broad sense, right up to his final days, even as his views became somewhat less 'hardcore'".